HumanEngineering/mobileChallengeGraph/readme.md

 ## Task Description:

-Develop a frontend mobile app that fetches temperature data for Helsinki from the OpenWeatherMap API, visualizes the data into a graph and allows the user to change which days temperature the graph shows.
+Develop a frontend mobile app that fetches temperature data for Helsinki from the Open Meteo API, visualizes the data into a graph and allows the user to change which dates temperature the graph shows.
 The app should be built using React Native.

-Don’t spend more than 4 hours on the task.
-If everything cannot be done in time prioritize instead what feels most important to you.
+Recommended amount of time to spend is around 4 hours.
+If everything cannot be done in time prioritize instead what showcases your skills.
 Tracking what you spent the time on is not necessary.

 Remember you can always reach out if you have any questions!

 ## Recommended features of the app

-- Fetching weather data of Helsinki from the free OpenWeatherMap API [https://openweathermap.org/forecast5](https://openweathermap.org/forecast5)
+- Fetching weather data of Helsinki from the free Open Meteo API [https://open-meteo.com/en/docs/historical-weather-api](https://open-meteo.com/en/docs/historical-weather-api)
 - Visualizing the temperature as a chart one day at a time
-- Changing which days data is displayed
+- Changing which dates data is displayed
+- Offline support
+- Swiping

 ## Tips and hints

-- You need to register to openweathermap.org to get a free API key.
-Their API key may take a few hours to become active.
-- You can only go 5 days backwards with the OpenWeatherMap forecast5 endpoint.
+- **You can ONLY get weather data from open-meteo API with a delay of 5-8 days.
+E.q. on 25th you might only have weather data until 18th day or so!!**
 - Feel free to use any libraries that make most sense to you or nothing at all.
 For example, we have left the possible chart library choice open on purpose.

 ## What we'll be looking for

-- Clean and reasonable choices/decisions and the ability to argument about them.
+- Clean and reasonable technical and UX decisions and the ability to argument about them.
 - Ability to prioritize and recognize what is valuable - focus on those aspects of this task where you can showcase your skills.

 ## When you're done: